-It all started in Don Khong Island…how could anyone think that travelling from this idyllic serene island would be such a pain?
+It all started on Don Khong Island…how could anyone think that travelling from this idyllic serene island would be such a pain?

-The owner (speaks perfect English) confirms yes.
+The owner (who speaks perfect English) confirms yes.
 You would think after travelling seven months in SE Asia, I would know better.
 This trip is only about 80 kilometres in total.
-What can possible go wrong?
+What can possibly go wrong?

-Well for a start today, the today 80 kilometres took around 8 hours!
+Well for a start today, today’s 80 kilometres took around 8 hours!

 First border scam goes something like this…

-After the boat across the river from Don Khong Island, we seem to be stranded – felt like it – on the other side.
+After the boat across the river from Don Khong Island, we seemed to be stranded – felt like it – on the other side.

-Waiting almost 2 hours, finally we’re shoved on a packed tourist bus to Don Det.
+After waiting almost 2 hours, finally, we’re shoved on a packed tourist bus to Don Det.
 The first scam.

 In Don Det, we wait again.